 Students who are tardy to school must report to the Attendance Office to secure an admit.
-Excessive tardiness may result in loss of privileges, detention, parent conference, and/or suspension.
+Excessive tardiness may result in loss of privileges, detention, and/or parent conference.

-Lost and Found School Policy (as applicable)
+• Lost and Found School Policy (as applicable)

 Lost and found items are turned into the school office or placed in a bin in the cafeteria.
 Missing clothing and/or personal belongings could be avoided if clothing were clearly labeled with your child's name.
 Items not claimed are donated tri-annually to various charitable institutions.